 To understand your tax obligations for income tax, employee withholding tax, goods and services tax, fuel tax credits, please email ForeignShipping@ato.gov.au and information will be provided.

-In addition to the existing coastal trading system, the Australian Government established the Australian International Shipping Register (AISR) for Australian shipowners who predominantly engage in international trading.
+In addition to the coastal trading system, the Australian International Shipping Register (AISR) is available for Australian shipowners who predominantly engage in international trading.
 Eligible vessels registered in the AISR are able to access a range of tax incentives offered by the Australian Government.

 All domestic movements of cargo or passengers on interstate voyages must be authorised by one of the below licence types.
 Using a vessel to engage in coastal trading without a licence is an offence and may lead to a penalty being imposed.